 The secretary of the study board prepares summaries of the study board meeting.
 The summary report must document the discussions and decisions made at the meeting in order to enable relevant and qualified follow-up.
 Everyone should be able to read what the study board has decided and on what basis.
 The reports must thereby provide a good basis for further work on the items discussed by the study board.

 If a member requests it during the meeting, his or her argument or other statement may be recorded in the report.
 Personal data about students who have applied for exemptions or credits, for example, will never be included in the reports.
-The chair of the study board approves the reports before they are circulated and then published.
-If a study board member has comments on the report, this must be communicated within the deadline announced in connection with the circulation of the report.
+The chair of the study board approves the reports and they are approved by the study board on the following meeting where study board members have the opportunity to raise question , commnnts and correction to the report whereafter it is published by posting it on the study board web page..

 Written case processing